Taylor Carnley, Art History

 “It caught my eye because I had a passion for logistics in Afghanistan,” he says, “so I went after it.”

 As a veteran, Stephen attends ASU Online through the GI Bill, and has been impressed with the level of support shown for those who have served.

 “I could not have made a better choice in pursuing my higher education upon separating from the military,” he says.
 “I attribute my academic achievements to the faculty and staff I have interacted with along my journey.
 They truly inspired me to not only pursue my own personal success, but also to strive to continually make those around me better in everyday life.”

 With his degree, Stephen hopes to further his career within the federal job sector.

 “I just got offered a logistics management position, which I attribute to my degree,” he says.
 “It’s a direct reflection of how awesome ASU is — I landed my dream job.
 I can stay in the federal sector and help the military, both overseas and domestically.”

-Christian Hansen, Health Sciences — Healthy Lifestyles Coaching
+Christian Hansen, Health Sciences — Healthy Lifestyles and Fitness Science

 Christian Hansen has spent many hours studying in hospital rooms and chemo centers.
 As a caregiver for his mother, he turned to ASU Online so that he wouldn’t have to give up on school to support her.

 “It’s the first school I haven’t quit,” he says.
 “I think it takes a certain kind of person to do it.
 You have to have a lot of organizational skills and motivation to sit down and do the work.”